How we work

 ICAI works to improve UK aid through robust, independent, scrutiny.
 We do this through producing a series of reviews and reports examining a range of different areas of UK aid spending and processes.
 These reviews look at the spending of official development assistance, whichever department or cross-government fund it is spent by.

 A full ICAI review takes on average nine to 12 months to complete.
 However, depending on the complexity of the review subject, the process can take longer.
-Our rapid reviews take around six months on average, while our information notes involve a shorter process of between two and five months.
+We also produce a range of other types of review, including ‘updates’ to existing reviews, ‘rapid reviews’ and ‘information notes’ which take varying lengths of time.

-ICAI starts the review process by writing an initial ‘terms of reference’ document and publishing an approach paper, establishing the scope and methodology for the review.
-The review then moves into an evidence gathering phase which typically includes conducting interviews, a literature review, desk research, and country visits before a draft report is written.
+ICAI starts the review process by writing an initial terms of reference document and an approach paper, establishing the scope and methodology for the review.
+The review then moves into an evidence gathering phase which typically includes conducting interviews, a literature review, desk research and country visits before a draft report is written.

-All approach papers, reviews and reports are sent for ‘fact check’ to ensure the evidence, facts and figures are accurate.
+All reviews are sent for ‘fact check’ to ensure the evidence, facts and figures are accurate.

 Types of review